tobiasbriones/blog/entrepreneurship/the-call-to-action-boils-down-to-cohesion-in-the-end/index.md

 to prove or test and the user will likely take a suboptimal decision if any at all.

+### Marketers vs Scientist

+Cohesion is one of the most important universal principles, and I teach it a lot, as you can see, it applies to any problem, disregarding the buzzwords they make.

+OOP marketers (they're not programmers) call it SOLID, etc., but in the end, everything formally ends up in the same scientific principles (with no marketing buzzwords).
+The way they see it, is just an easier way to understand it for their context.

+Like some say, OOP ends up much like FP when applying "OOP principles".

+Imagine if real engineers like electrical/civil engineers or math software engineers would use cringe buzzwords fuzzy words like "WET", "YAGNI", "Tell Don't Ask", etc., (I don't even know/remember what they mean, and we DO NOT want to know either).
+Then now, imagine cities, electrical systems of your house, spacecrafts, car engines, traffic lights, etc., would be a complete mess developed by a chunk of stupid people unable to understand science.

+It's deplorable that many "engineers" or "programmers" don't know what it means "DSL", and they even say that they don't care, but they obviously know the cringe OOP words because they're cheap programmers.
+It's fair if you don't know something but being a bottom programmer (IT labourer actually) is completely different.
+I've also explained that *everything is a language* so a software engineer must positively understand what "DSL" means, to then build homogeneous systems.

+A real engineer must understand the scientific principles of their engineering discipline like for example, electric charge/field for electrical engineers, differential equations for civil engineers, set theory for software engineers, etc.

 ## References

 [1] Finn, E. (2011, June 23).
 When four is not four, but rather two plus two.